Enhancing your students’ learning.

 How do I get an eTextbook for my students?

-For an item on your reading list to be considered for the eTextbook Programme, you should tag it as ‘core’ in Reading Lists Online and submit your list to the Reading Lists team by Wednesday, 1 July 2020 if possible.
-Because we know planning your teaching is challenging in these circumstances, we will continue to review eTextbook requests made after 1 July 2020 where we can.
+For an item on your reading list to be considered for the eTextbook Programme, you should tag it as ‘core’ in Reading Lists Online and submit your list to the Reading Lists team by Thursday, 17 December 2020.

-A core text is the main textbook students are required to use extensively throughout the course, as defined by the Library policy for the purchase of reading list books - Covid-19 update.
+A core text is the main textbook students are required to use extensively throughout the course, as defined by the Library policy for the purchase of reading list books:

 What are the benefits?